MasonEngland/graph-app/graphserver/README.md

 if the email is not registered the sever will response with a message saying
 >email not registered

-if the requests was a success the server will respond with a 200 status code and the account ID of the account authenticated.
+if the requests was a success the server will respond with a 200 status code and the account ID, username, email, and authorization token of the account authenticated.

-**save this somewhere in memory**
+**save these somewhere in memory**

 ## Graph Requests

+### <span style="color: red;">NOTE: All graph Requests require a bearer type auth token</span>

 in order to get all graphs connected to a particular account will need the account ID and the autorization token given when you authenticated the account.<br><br>
 will will need to put the access token in the authorization header evertime you make a request to `/graphs`<br><br>